 Magnesium is one of the few supplements I take routinely.
 This is the brand I trust.

 Vitamin D is another important vitamin and supplement not only for women with PCOS but for the general population.
-This is another common deficiency found in Americans, both male and females.
+This is another common deficiency found in Americans, both males, and females.

 Low levels of vitamin D are often associated with low mood, but it can go beyond that.
 Vitamin-D deficiency can lead to health problems like increased risk of heart disease and diabetes, insulin resistance, and weight gain.
 These things are linked and amplified by PCOS.
 Lastly, vitamin D is helpful for the female reproductive system and fertility in both the short term and the long term.